qizhit/fabflix/README.md

 Key features include:
 - Full-text search and autocomplete for efficient user experience.
 - JDBC Connection Pooling for optimized query handling.
-- Load balancing between master and slave databases for read/write operations.
+- Load balancing between master and slave databases.
 - Advanced database routing for optimized performance.

 ## Demo Video
-A demo video showcasing the setup and features can be found here:
+A demo video showcasing the setup and features can be found here: https://youtu.be/PlvibSJA1MM

 ## Instruction of deployment
 This application is deployed on an AWS EC2 instance, which is configured with the necessary software to support the application, including: